-Please have a look at the 'news' section of the website for the latest information - appointments now available to be booked.
+Please have a look at the 'news' section of the website for the latest information.

 If you would like to help support the future of General Practice then please have your vaccination at your surgery.

-Traditionally, the campaign runs from late September through to December and most people are aware that patients aged 65 or over (as at 31/3/2019), some children and those who are pregnant are eligible for a free vaccination through the NHS.
+Traditionally, the campaign runs from late September through to December and patients aged 65 or over (as at 31/3/2020), some children and those who are pregnant are eligible for a free vaccination through the NHS.

 However, there are various medical conditions, shown below, that can cause the symptoms of flu to be particularly severe and the Department of Health recommends that these patients are also vaccinated.

 Patients eligible for a vaccination under the NHS

 - Patients aged 65 or over on 31 March 2020 (date of birth on or before 31/3/1955)

 - Pregnant women – at whatever stage of pregnancy

 - All children born between 1 September 2015 and 31 August 2017 are eligible for the flu vaccine.
 Invitations will be sent to the parents of these children giving information on how their child can be vaccinated.

 - Primary school aged children (reception to year 6) will be offered the vaccine at their school.